Support to the microfinance sector

 Only around one third of people living in Tunisia have their own bank account.
-Most of the population has no access to services from registered financial institutions.
-Informal sources of financing accessible to everybody, and especially to low-income earners and households, are typically expensive, not subject to supervision and are thus exposed to high risks.
+Large sections of the population have no access to services from formal financial institutions.
+Although accessible to everybody, informal financial services are typically more expensive, not subject to supervision and are thus exposed to high risks.
 Particularly for small businesses, exclusion from financial services limits their ability to invest.

-The social and economic exclusion of broad sections of the population, especially young people, played a key role in the political and social unrest in Tunisia, and continues to jeopardise social peace.
+The social and economic exclusion of broad sections of the population, especially young people, played a key role in the political and social unrest of 2010 and 2011.
+These causes have not yet been remedied.

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is working on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) to advise the Ministry of Finance in developing the microfinance sector as well as the new Strategy for Financial Inclusion by 2022.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is working on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) to advise the Tunisian Ministry of Finance in developing the microfinance sector as well as the new Strategy for Financial Inclusion by 2022.
 These efforts encompass the following: